 Thanks be to God

-for the Hoboken Shelter and all who helped prepare and serve meals there this week.
+for the Hoboken Shelter and its staff and board;

 Your prayers are requested

-for members and friends of the parish who are sick, sorrowful, or in any kind of trouble, including Mary Beth Jipping, Nelson, Michele currently in ICU, Anthony Uva, Hannelore, Jerry Bedard, Alvin Edwards, Kathy Gamin.
+for members and friends of the parish who are sick, sorrowful, or in any kind of trouble, including Patti, Lenore, Joe, Melanie, Russ, Terry, and Marcia;

 We commend to God’s never-failing care

-victims of violence and warfare throughout the world, including migrants and refugees who have died fleeing danger; U.S. service personnel who have died in the ongoing wars in Afghanistan (2408), Iraq (4537), Syria (5), Yemen (1), and Niger (4), and countless civilians and service members in those countries.
+victims of violence and warfare throughout the world, including migrants and refugees who have died fleeing danger; U.S. civilians and service personnel who have died in the ongoing wars in Afghanistan (2442), Iraq (4562), Syria (8), Yemen (1), and Niger (4);

 To add a name to this prayer list, please contact the parish office: 201-792-3563 or email@example.com